rachit836/Exp-5-C-decision-making-statements/README.md

 } else {
     cout << "Fail";
 }

-Nested if Statement
+4.Nested if Statement

 An if or else if inside another if.

 syntax:

 if (a > b) {
     if (a > c) {
         cout << "a is greatest";
     }
 }

-switch Statement
+5.switch Statement

 Replaces multiple if...else for checking a single variable.

 synatx:

 switch(day) {
     case 1: cout << "Monday"; break;
     case 2: cout << "Tuesday"; break;
     default: cout << "Invalid";
 }

-break Statement
+6.break Statement

 Used to exit from a loop or switch block.

-default Keyword
+7.default Keyword

 Executes when no case in switch matches.

 Conclusion:

 By completing this experiment:

 You learned to control the flow of execution in a C++ program using if, else, else if, and switch statements.